|Technology Refresh Program|

 Because such process was needed across the board, the UNC Combined Pricing Initiative (CPI) was established.

 About the Combined Pricing Initiative (CPI)

 The UNC Combined Pricing Initiative (CPI) combines the purchasing power of 17 UNC institutions to provide all with equal access to volume discounts on PC equipment purchases and related services.
 The CPI offers the same or better discounts for standard PC purchases.
-Later, the program is expected to expand to include other equipment, such as Apple Macintosh computers, printers and servers.
 UNC-GA formed a task group to negotiate with vendors for the best prices for a range of standard desktop and laptop computer configurations intended to meet diverse computing needs while also reducing the total cost of ownership.
 EPEAT/Energy Star requirements are also included for energy conservation.

 CPI purchases are to be made through the Eagles Purch system.
 Eagles Purch can be found inside of My EOL, in the My Navigation section under the Employees link.
 All items that are on Eagles Purch fall under the UNC Combined Pricing Initiative (CPI).

 Quarterly, Apple offers a special, bulk discount opportunity that is coordinated through UNC General Administration (GA).
-When this happens we will make an announcement.
+If ITS chooses to participate during a quarter, we will make an announcement.

 This offer is valid for most Apple items excluding service parts, iPhones, specialized training and volume agreement software. iPads must be a part of a larger order to receive a discount.
 This means that your order will need to contain additional items other than just iPads.

 The new discount we will get from Apple will be in addition to the standard education discount (4-9%) you see on their education store Web page.
 The amount of the final discount will depend on the total number of orders received across the UNC system.
-In the September 2011 bulk order, we received an additional 8.98% discount over standard educational pricing.
+For example, in the September 2011 bulk order, we received an additional 8.98% discount over standard educational pricing.

 The preferred vendors list